Git Commands Reference

 git pull

-Fetch changes from a remote repository and merge them into your current branch in one command.
+Fetch changes from a remote repository and automatically merge or rebase them into your current branch to stay up to date.

 git push